Pregnancy Physio Brisbane

 Sometimes pregnancy can cause painful musculoskeletal symptoms, including the aggravation of any current conditions you may have in your lower back, neck, shoulders, ankles, or knees.

-So, if you’re already experiencing any of these conditions, you and your baby will benefit from physiotherapy before you fall pregnant.
+So, if you’re already experiencing any of these conditions, you and your baby will benefit from pre-natal physiotherapy well before you fall pregnant.

 Plus, when you fall pregnant, your body will undergo a change of weight distribution, which may lead to lower back pain, Sacroiliac joint pain and neck pain.